SJTU-HPC/docs.hpc.sjtu.edu.cn/docs/science-partners/jgi/index.md

 ## [Software](software.md)

-NERSC provides some software via the "module" system, and we encourage users to build and install their own software as needed.
+NERSC provides general purpose and broad utility software via modules.
+For specialized software we encourage users to build and install their own as needed.
+This process can be streamlined by using one of the software management systems available at NERSC.

 ## [Training and Tutorials](training.md)